IBMStreams/streamsx.iot.starterkit/README.md

 Deploying this starter kit to the IBM Cloud will set up the Streaming Analytics and Watson IoT Platform services for you.
 If you choose not to deploy the services automatically, or if you are using an on-prem Streams installation, you can follow these instructions to [setup Streams and the Watson IoT Platform manually](https://developer.ibm.com/streamsdev/docs/setup-instructions-connecting-edgent-streams-applications-watson-iot-platform).

-## Automatically deploy and configure the services
+## Deploy and configure the services

+### Automatic Deployment

-You can use this option if you do not have the services service created in IBM Cloud.
+You can use this option if you do not have the services created in IBM Cloud.
 Click the the **Deploy to Bluemix** button below to deploy and configure the Streaming Analytics and Watson IoT Platform services.

 [![Deploy To Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/natashadsilva/streamsx.iot.starter.git)